-The first term describes the propagation of observation errors, where $S_y$ (2x2, diagonal) is the observation error covariance matrix.
-K is the (2x2) Jacobian matrix containing the partial derivatives of TOA reflectance in each channel with respect to the retrieval variables $\tau$ and $r_e$ .
+The first term describes the propagation of observation errors, where S_y (2x2, diagonal) is the observation error covariance matrix.
+K is the (2x2) Jacobian matrix containing the partial derivatives of TOA reflectance in each channel with respect to the retrieval variables τ and r_e .
 It is approximated from the gradients in the LUT.
 The second term describes the propagation of model errors.
-It is a summation over the different model / ancillary data error sources (e.g., water vapour path), where $S{b_i}$ are the corresponding error covariance matrices.
-In our case, all error sources are assumed to be independent, and all $S{b_i}$ are 1x1 matrices.
-The 2x1 matrices $K{b_i}$ contain the partial derivatives of the simulated reflectance in each channel with respect to the particular error source.
+It is a summation over the different model / ancillary data error sources (e.g., water vapour path), where S{b_i} are the corresponding error covariance matrices.
+In our case, all error sources are assumed to be independent, and all S{b_i} are 1x1 matrices.
+The 2x1 matrices K{b_i} contain the partial derivatives of the simulated reflectance in each channel with respect to the particular error source.

-ELIMETEAT Satallita Application Algorithm Theoretical Basis Code: NWC/CDOP3/PPS/SMHI/SCI/ATBD/CMIC EUMEISAI Salellie Application Document for Cloud Micro Issue: 3.0 Date: 12 October 2021 Short Range Forecasting Physics of the NWC/PPS File: NWC-CDO P3-PPS-SMHI-S CI-ATBD-CMIC_v3_0 Page: 33/48
+Code: NWC/CDOP3/PPS/SMHI/SCI/ATBD/CMIC

+Issue: 3.1.0 Date: 01 September 2022

+File: NWC-CDOP3-PPS-SMHI-SCI-ATBD-CMIC_v3_1_0

+Page: 33/49

-Only the (square root of the) diagonal elements of $S_r$ , denoted $\sigma\tau$ and $\sigma{r_e}$ , are reported in the CMIC output.
+Only the (square root of the) diagonal elements of S_r , denoted σ_τ and σ{r_e} , are reported in the CMIC output.